-A standard problem in several research areas is the visualization of results found in a high dimensional space into the two dimensional (2D) space of plane paper.
-This problem is quite old and several solutions are already developed, depending on the particular mapping problem [25-27].
-To introduce into these approaches I will shortly discuss this classical 3D-2D example.
-Abbott [28] wrote the book 'Flatland'.
+A standard problem in several research areas is the visualization of results found in a high dimensional space into the two dimensional (2D) space of a plane surface.
+This problem is quite old and several solutions are already developed, depending on the particular mapping problem [31-33].
+To introduce into these approaches we will shortly discuss this classic 3D-2D example.
+Abbott [34] wrote the book 'Flatland'.
 Flatland has only two dimensions, and is populated with lines (females), triangles, squares, polygons, and circles; these inhabitants perceive their 2D environment differently than we do perceive our three dimensional (3D) environment.
 The basic idea is to explain the main differences about a fourth dimension beyond our 3D world.
-Flatlanders cannot understand a third dimension, and we have the same trouble with 4D, and definitively for higher dimensions.
-In Flatland for example is the ball from a 3D world perceived as changing diameters of circles, the 2D 'shadow' (see Figure 5).
+Flatlanders cannot understand a third dimension, and we have the same trouble with 4D, and even for higher dimensions.
+In Flatland for example is the ball from a 3D world perceived as changing sizes of circles, the 2D 'shadow' (see Fig. 4).

-Figure 4: The projection of a ball shaped 3D object on a 2D surface results in its form of a flat circle (from http://mdchristian.com/Normal_Projections.html).
+Fig. 4.
+The projection of a ball shaped 3D object on a 2D surface results in its form of a flat circle (from http://mdchristian.com/Normal_Projections.html).

-Rucker [29] goes beyond Abbott's idea by taking the 2D world of the Flatlanders into curved space, black holes, and beyond.
-Banchoff [30] describes the problem of mappings between different dimensional spaces in more technical terms, applying several mapping methods to the design of computer graphics and other graphical shapes.
+Rucker [35] goes beyond Abbott's idea by taking the 2D world of the Flatlanders into curved space, black holes, and beyond.
+Banchoff [36] describes the problem of mappings between different dimensional spaces in more technical terms, applying several mapping methods to the design of computer graphics and other graphical shapes.
 He uses techniques of slices, projections, shadows, and generalization.
 The most practical part is learning to count the number of faces, vertices, and edges in a 4D (and higher) hypercube.
+The mapping downwards into a three dimensional space of a hypercube results in eight different cubes.
+If we now assume that the unconscious information processing often described as intuition [37-38] takes place in a high dimensional space, then we have to question how the solutions found in this high dimensional space can be mapped into a low dimensional space, the conscious reasoning?